quailyquaily/quaily-docs/docs/writer/channel-settings.md

 ## X Settings

-Connecting Quail to X (formerly Twitter) is quite simple.
-In the "[List Settings - General Settings](https://quaily.com/dashboard/lists/@current/settings/general)," just follow the prompts to authorize Quail to access your X account.
+Connecting Quaily to X (formerly Twitter) is quite simple.
+In the "[List Settings - General Settings](https://quaily.com/dashboard/lists/@current/settings/general)," just follow the prompts to authorize Quaily to access your X account.